STV4020H - Quantitative Text Analysis

 Formal prerequisite knowledge

 STV4020A - Forskningsmetode og statistikk or comparable, i.e. understanding of quantitative methods/statistics.
-Participants who did STV4020A with the R component will be at an advantage, simply in terms of experience with implementation.

 Students are expected to have working knowledge of R, which should cover at least: loading data and packages, data recoding, fitting at least simple regression models (lm() for example), and extracting quantities of interest from these model objects.